kratisto/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-ca.md

 - **Public bandwidth cap**: Outbound traffic from OVHcloud to the internet is capped at 5Gbps per region location.
 - **IPv6 block allocation limits**: Single Additional IPv6 block per vRack in a region location.
 Maximum of 3 blocks (/56) per region location.
 - **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.
-- **No direct VLAN 802.1Q support in vRack by Additional IPv6**: Configuration can only be done with native vlan of your vRack network.
-For packet forwarding inside specific vlan (of a vRack) a dedicated host on customer side will be needed.
+- **No direct VLAN 802.1Q support in vRack by Additional IPv6**: Configuration can only be done with native VLAN of your vRack network.
+For packet forwarding inside specific VLAN (of a vRack) a dedicated host on customer side will be needed.
-- **APAC, TOR and 3AZ regions are not supported for the moment.**
+- **At the moment, routing Additional IPv6 into vRack is not supported in APAC (Asia-Pacific) regions.**

 ## Go further